All Episodes

 Have you seen his agenda?

-We've we've seen those there as health care reform.
+We've seen those areas, health care reform.

-We understand those, and the American people do, but the American people also want just some common sense things like enforce the law, secure the border, make sure that the refugee program is safe and that that it's done the way it should be done.
+But the American people also want just some common sense things like enforce the law, secure the border, make sure that the refugee program is safe and that it's done the way it should be done.

-The bill we passed standalone bill that the president was opposed to, those common sense things have to happen as well.
+The bill we passed, standalone bill that the president was opposed to, those common sense things have to happen as well.

 That's the kind of message we have to put forward.